ShizukaDonaghue/luve/README.md

 * #FFFFFF White is used for the background colour.
 * #474D53 Outer Space is used for the main text colour to ensure a good contrast against the background colour.
-* #DDF8FC Light Cyan is used as the background colour for the order summary section in the Shopping Bag page.
+* #DDF8FC Light Cyan is used as the background colour for the order summary section on the Shopping Bag page.
 * #17A2B8 Moonstone is used as an accent colour throughout the site and also for the hover effect on buttons.
 * #F56B8E Bright Pink is used for the Wishlist related objects.